truenas/middleware/docs/userguide/index.rst

 By default, the storage is mounted as it is created.
 To unmount the storage, uncheck its “Mounted?” box.

-**NOTE:** a mounted dataset will not automatically mount any of its child datasets.
+.. note:: a mounted dataset will not automatically mount any of its child datasets.
 While the child datasets may appear browsable inside the jail, any changes will not be visible.
 Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, meaning that you need to create a separate storage for any child datasets which need to be mounted.

 To delete the storage, click its “Delete” button.

-**DANGER!** it is important to realize that an added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
+.. warning:: it is important to realize that an added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
 It does
    **not** create a copy of that data within the jail.
-**This means that if you delete any files from the “Destination” directory located in the jail, you are really deleting those files from the “Source” directory located on the FreeNAS® system**
+   **This means that if you delete any files from the "Destination" directory located in the jail, you are really deleting those files from the "Source" directory located on the FreeNAS® system.**
-.
    However, if you delete the storage, you are only deleting the pointer, not the data itself.

 **Figure 13.2e: Example Storage**

 |Figure132e_png|